tarwn/lessthandot-hugo/blogs/content/posts/2009-05-26-is-an-index-scan-always-better-or-faster.md

 So there you have it, a seek is not always faster than a scan.
 And yes, I know that this is a silly example

-Okay just for fun now let&#8217;s insert another million rows with the value B
+Okay just for fun now let's insert another million rows with the value B

 sql
 insert TestIndex